|(A.K.A. - Hickory Jacks, Tailor Shad)|

 - Increasing water temperatures and photoperiod like influence mature hickory shad migration back to freshwater in the late winter.

-- A statewide moratorium on the harvest of hickory shad in Maryland waters was implemented in 1980 to prevent extinction.
+- A statewide moratorium on the harvest of hickory shad in Maryland waters was implemented in 1980 in order to aid State and coast-wide recovery efforts.

 - A catch and release recreational fishery is permitted in Maryland.